 You can snag an even bigger bonus with a premium travel card

 Travel rewards cards with big sign-up bonuses can help you come out even farther ahead after processing fees.

 Sign up for a new credit card that will give you a great cash-back bonus or airline miles reward if you spend a few thousand dollars within your first months of membership.
 There are many to choose from, too.

-If you have good-to-excellent credit, the Capital One Venture Rewards Credit Card gives you 50,000 miles if you spend $3,000 in three months.
-Since a Capital One mile is worth roughly 1.4 cents, the bonus amounts to $700 in travel spending.
+If you have good-to-excellent credit, the Capital One Venture Rewards Credit Card gives you 60,000 miles if you spend $3,000 on purchases in the first 3 months.
+Since a Capital One mile is worth 1 cent, the bonus amounts to $600 in travel spending.

-The Bank of America Premium Rewards credit card is offering the same deal, but its 50,000-point bonus (after spending $3,000 in the first 90 days) is worth $500 in travel spending – still far outweighing the convenience fee you’d pay on a typical tax bill.
+The Bank of America Premium Rewards credit card is offering a 50,000 online bonus points offer (after spending $3,000 in the first 90 days) which is worth $500 in travel spending – which still far outweighs the convenience fee you’d pay on a typical tax bill.

 Cash back cards can offset processing fees, and you can avoid interest charges

 Finding a card that can offset processing fees doesn’t have to be a complicated endeavor, said J.R.
 Duren, senior editor and personal finance analyst at HighYa.com.